 In 1993, the McMurdo Dry Valleys of Antarctica was selected as a study site within the National Science Foundation's (NSF) Long Term Ecological Research (LTER) Network.
-Historical context for the McMurdo Dry Valleys LTER program can be learned through our successfully funded proposals, listed here in reverse chronological order starting with our most recent renewal proposal (MCM V; submitted in 2016) and ending with our original research proposal (MCM I; submitted in 1992).
+Historical context for the McMurdo Dry Valleys LTER program can be learned through our successfully funded proposals, listed here in reverse chronological order starting with our most recent renewal proposal (MCM5; submitted in 2016) and ending with our original research proposal (MCM1; submitted in 1992).